ARM-software/acle/main/acle.md

 The recommended CPU architecture names are as specified under `Tag_CPU_arch` in [[BA]](#BA).
-For details of how to use predefined macros to test architecture in source code, see [ssec-ATisa](#a32t32-instruction-set-architecture).
+For details of how to use predefined macros to test architecture in source code, see [A32/T32 instruction set architecture](#a32t32-instruction-set-architecture).

 The following table lists the architectures and the A32 and T32 instruction set versions.